 - Yourself only.

-- ▶ Yourself plus one dependent.
+- Yourself plus one dependent.

 - Yourself plus two or more dependents.

 If you elect dependent coverage, your dependents must be covered under the same medical option as you.
 For example, you cannot pick Option 250 for yourself and Option 1000 for your dependents.
-To enroll for coverage, you must complete an enrollment form and return it to the Benefits Department.